 Dirty air causes health issues for Texans, including asthma - which is prevalent among children in Texas - and heart attacks and strokes in the elderly.
 Cleaning up the air save lives and money by reducing emergency room visits and lost productivity due to illness.

-Diesel pollution from trucks, buses, trains, ships, and off-road equipment poses a serious threat to the health of Texans, particularly in urban areas where a substantial portion of toxic particulate matter (PM) and ozone-forming pollution comes from diesel engines.
+Diesel pollution from trucks, buses, trains, ships, and off-road equipment seriously threatens the health of Texans, particularly in urban areas where a substantial portion of toxic particulate matter (PM) and ozone-forming pollution comes from diesel engines.

-Texas consumes more diesel fuel than any other state.
-About 8% of all diesel fuel consumed on the highways and about 11% of diesel consumed off-road nationally is consumed in Texas.
+As of 2014, Texas consumed more diesel fuel than any other state.
+About 8% of all diesel fuel consumed on the highways, and about 11% of diesel consumed off-road nationally, is consumed in Texas.
 There are an estimated 6 million off-road vehicles in Texas.

 People need protection from pollution.
 Chemical facilities can expose their employees and neighbors to dangerous pollution in the air and water, as well as the risk of fires, explosions, and other accidents.
-Communities like those in the Houston, Texas, area are at risk, where over 300 facilities host enough hazardous and flammable chemicals that they must submit risk management plans.
-We have opposed the rollback of the Chemical Safety Rule, which we see as necessary to prevent disasters such as the Arkema explosion after Hurricane Harvey and the ITC Disaster.
+Communities like Houston, Corpus Christi, and other industrial hot spots are at risk.
+The Houston area alone has over 300 facilities that store enough hazardous and flammable chemicals that they must submit risk management plans.
+We have opposed the rollback of the Chemical Safety Rule, which we see as necessary to prevent disasters like the Arkema explosion after Hurricane Harvey and the ITC Disaster.